keithalewis/math/um1.md

 Since we also have $V_t = (\Delta_t + \Gamma_t)\cdot X_t$
-the Frechet derivative $D_{X_t}V_t$ of option value with respect to $X_t$ is $\Delta_t + \Gamma_t$.
+the Frechet derivative $D_{X_t}V_t$ of option value with respect to $X_t$ is $\Delta_t + \Gamma_t = \Delta_{t + \epsilon}$ for sufficiently small $\epsilon$.

 If time $T = \{t_j\}$ is discrete we can compute a possible hedge at each time,
 $\Gamma_j = D_{X_j}V_j - \Delta_j$, since $\Delta_j$ is known at $t_{j-1}$.
 In general this hedge will not exactly replicate the derivative contract obligation.

-Note the Unified Model does not require Ito's formula, much less a proof involving partial differential equations and change of measure.
+Note delta hedging drops out naturally from the Unified Model, however it does not require Ito's formula, much less a proof involving partial differential equations and changing to a measure that is immediately discarded.
 One simply writes down a martingale and deflator then uses equation (2) to value, hedge, and manage the risk of realistic trading strategies.
 The notion of "continuous time" hedging is a mathematical myth.